 “My family and I were regally entertained throughout the day by a fantastic group of dedicated personnel.
 From the very beginning we have had a seamless experience with every person in the chain acting in a friendly and helpful manner, whether it was to confirm the booking, pay the invoice, relay the instructions for ticket collection, ease of ticket collection, or the smooth running of the hospitality service and guest speaker.”
 Individual hospitality purchaser

 Tokyo 2020 Olympic Official Hospitality is a unique way to interact with your guests over a shared common interest, in a relaxed environment.
 You can connect with friends and clients on a personal level and share an experience together that you’ll never forget.
 The Tokyo 2020 Olympic Official Hospitality programme guarantees you an experience like no other.
 It is the only way to have VIP access to the very best seats at the Games, you will enjoy world class dining and entertainment and with selected packages get insights from well-known sporting heroes and ambassadors.

 The Olympic Games Tokyo 2020 will unite the nation as the greatest show on earth comes to Japan.
 It is the perfect place to give your guests a once-in-a-lifetime experience with a Tokyo 2020 Olympic Official Hospitality Package.
-You can submit your order request for the Tokyo 2020 Olympic Official Hospitality here.
-Demand is expected to be high so don’t miss out on an unrivalled experience at the greatest sporting event of 2020.
+You can register your interest in the Tokyo 2020 Olympic Official Hospitality here.
+Demand is expected to be high so don’t miss out on an unrivalled experience at the greatest sporting event of 2021.